mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Regions (beta)

 The SDK allows region-aware scheduling as a beta feature.
-It may be enabled by setting the environment variable `ALLOW_REGION_AWARENESS` to `true`.
+Enable it by setting the environment variable `ALLOW_REGION_AWARENESS` to `true`.
 Once enabled, placement rules can be written that reference the `@region` key.

 ```
 @region:IS:us-west-2